Twostap/rxstring/README.md

-RxString queries MeSH, RxNorm, Wikidata, PubChem, DrugBank, and Emtree for drug terms.
+RxString queries MeSH, RxNorm, Wikidata, PubChem, DrugBank, LCSH and Emtree for drug terms.

 Results are combined into a single search string that can be used to search bibliographic databases.